 Whether the boy f*cked you, or I the boy.

-Good for them.
-More to the point, we have to wonder if the Queen is aware of the history of her beloved residence.
-Now that’s a tour we’d love to take.
+More to the point, we have to wonder if the Royal Family is aware of the history of their beloved residence.
+Now that’s a tour we’d love to take!